PASTAplus/PEP/peps/pep-9.md

 ## Proposed Solution

 We propose to implement a stand-alone authorization service, **AuthZ**, that will manage ACRs for all applications in the EDI ecosystem, including the EDI data repository and ezEML, and complement the new authentication service, **AuthN**, by working seamlessly with PASTA unique identifiers assigned to users and groups (Figure 2).
 AuthZ will provide a REST API for managing ACRs, including the ability to add, modify, and delete ACRs for data package resources.
 It will also provide a mechanism for managing PASTA service API method ACRs.
-AuthZ will be designed as microservice, augmented with a web UI frontend, that integrate with the existing EDI architecture and will be implemented in Python using the FastAPI web framework.
+AuthZ will be designed as microservice, augmented with a web UI frontend, that integrates with the existing EDI architecture and will be implemented in Python using the FastAPI web framework.

 This service will be responsible for the following: